LeahWoodard/docker-odoo-dev/README.md

    ```

 5. **Add Your Addons**
-   Place your addons in the `custom-addons` folder and restart the Docker stack (`docker compose restart odoo-dev`) using docker extension vscode.
+   Place your addons in the `custom_addons` folder and restart the Docker stack (`docker compose restart odoo-dev`) using docker extension vscode.

 6. **Debugging**
    - Set breakpoints in your source code within VSCode.